eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_pub_sub.rst

     :local:
     :backlinks: none

 ROS 2 publishers and subscribers are the basic communication mechanism between nodes using topics.
-Further information about ROS 2 publish-subscribe pattern can be found on `Understanding topics <https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html>`_
+Further information about ROS 2 publish-subscribe pattern can be found on :ref:`Understanding topics <ROS2Topics>`.

 ..
 TODO(acuadros95): Refer to getting started tutorial